 Create a Training Plan

 Getting outside when it’s dark and cold in the winter months can be a challenge, but that effort also makes the spring and summer runs much more pleasant.
 Developing a strong training plan early is key to finding a rhythm and committing to the goal.
 There are many free training plans available online with weekly mileage recommendations for every experience level.
 You want to make sure your training plan builds up to longer runs, includes cross-training days, and allows for rest days throughout the week.
 One paid plan we have previously mentioned is Training Peaks.
-You can entire your workouts, see an average weekly breakdown, and get other tips to get you ready!
+You can enter your workouts, see an average weekly breakdown, and get other tips to get you ready!

 You can also explore working with a coach at your gym.
 If you’re a Steamboat local, Old Town Hot Springs has various programs with personal trainers to help you not just with your running, but also with cross-training.
 Coaches can help with accountability and are great at answering your questions.
-OTHS also offers group exercise classes (free if you’re a member!) for your active days that don’t including runs.
+OTHS also offers group exercise classes (free if you’re a member!) for your active days that don’t include runs.
 Plus, if you’re someone who hates running in the cold and prefers a treadmill, joining a gym is a great way to stay motivated in the winter.

 While getting out there and completing runs is the first step, another important part of your training plan is the food you are putting into your body.
 Creating a solid nutrition plan during your training, and not a week before the race, is the best recipe for success.
 First, don’t get swayed by diets and do anything drastic with your nutrition.
 Just like running and exercise, your body needs to be eased into any changes you decide to make.
 With your new training plan in place, make sure your body is getting enough fuel including whole foods, plants, complex carbohydrates, and healthy protein.
 You can even talk to a registered nutritionist to help get you on track!
 Don’t forget to drink plenty of water and invest in a hydration pack for you to carry water on your longer runs.